-Enzacta has a line of supplement products and also way to earn additional income.
+Enzacta has a line of supplement products and also a way to earn additional income.
 The outcome is a healthier, better life.
 The slogan?
 Life.
 Rebuilt.

 Exceptional Portfolio provides a more responsible, more humanized online investment opportunity.
 The goal was to provide a better, more reliable return with online investing with easier-to-use tools.
 Four words told that story best: More balance.
 Less work.
 (Read the full story here.)

 Botanical Bakery is the Napa Valley-based creator of the most amazing shortbread cookies you will ever eat.
-They were a rebellious brand so we used Natural.
+They were a rebellious brand, so we used Natural.
 Delectable.
 Unapologetic.
 (Read the full story here.)

 American Dance Institute had a 25-year legacy that needed to refine its brand to reach today’s new, younger audience.
 We discovered that strict, authoritative teaching methods were common among dance studios in their region, something American Dance Institute didn’t do.
 To combat that, we developed the simple, straightforward slogan Movement.
 On your terms.
 Click on the link to watch the video and see the whole story.
 (Read the full story here.)

-Dunn Brothers Coffee needed to separate itself from the very competitive coffee chains and independent coffee shops.
+Dunn Brothers Coffee needed to separate itself from competitive coffee chains and independent coffee shops.
 Part of that story was captured in these four words: The Official Home of Taste.
 (Read the full story here.)

-Defiance Fuel water needed a total rebrand but, once we nailed the name and visual branding, the anchor became the slogan since their audience is exclusively athletes.
+Defiance Fuel water needed a total rebrand but once we nailed the name and visual branding, the anchor became the slogan since their audience is exclusively athletes.
 The slogan doubled as a battle cry: Defy limitation.
 (Read the full story here.)